Enhanced Or Natural

 - Using Compound Clips To Grade Composited Shots

-I guess my final thoughts are that sky replacing in the grade is only as easy as the hardest shot in the whole timeline.
+I guess my final thoughts are: Sky-replacing in the grade is only as easy as the hardest shot in the whole timeline.

 If you’ve got any questions, be sure to leave a comment!